sailajakommineni/bevel/docs/source/faq.md

 The network.yaml file is the main file to be configured to set up a DLT/Blockchain network.
 [This page](./operationalguide.md) gives the links for a user to pick up knowledge of how to configure this file for Fabric and Corda first (see the two "Configuration file specification" sections for each DLT/Blockchain platform).
 Having this knowledge will then enable a user to understand how to use this file in the "Setting up DLT network" section.

 ### How can I test whether my DLT/Blockchain network are configured and deployed correctly?
-Please see this [page](./operations/setting_dlt.md) for detials.
+Please see this [page](./operations/setting_dlt.md) for details.

 ### How/Where can I request for new features, bugs and get feedback?
 One could request a new feature on the Github repository for now.
 In the future, people might use Jira or Slack to do the same as well.

 ### Are CI/CD pipeline tools a mandatory to use Hyperledger Bevel?
 No, CI/CD pipeline tools like Jenkins are not mandatory, but it could help a user automate the set-up or testing of a new DLT/Blockchain network in different environments, once a user has a good understanding of using it.
-We have the main Jenkinsfile in `automation` folder which can be taken as a template.
+We have the main Jenkins file in `automation` folder which can be taken as a template.

 ### Is it required to run Ansible in a particular machine like AWS EC2?
 No, a user should be able to run the Ansible command on any machine as long as Ansible command CLI is installed.